katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 It took a few hours for the changes to propagate, but my bucket is now serving securely.

+## Secure assets to the domain

+To keep my assets secure, I followed the steps on [How to Prevent Hotlinking by Using AWS WAF, Amazon CloudFront, and Referer Checking](https://aws.amazon.com/blogs/security/how-to-prevent-hotlinking-by-using-aws-waf-amazon-cloudfront-and-referer-checking/).
+I used **Approach 1: A separate subdomain** and it appears to be working as expected.
+Earlier I tried adding policies to my bucket to restrict my assets to the domain, but had difficulty getting it just right.
+I'll circle back to this section if I discover improvements or missteps.

 ## Generate photo versions

 For each photo, I created these versions based on the max-width of my site: